kojiba/RayLanguage/README.md

 firstly:
 Ray additions to C language defines some C-based syntax, that makes object-oriented life easier for C developers.
-All based on defines and can use diff.
+All based on defines and can use diff code style.

 Containers:
 1. Array, List - NSArray, std::vector, list analog